programminghistorian/jekyll/lessons/normalizing-data.md

 ```

 But that’s not very efficient.
 In keeping with our goal of creating
-short, powerful programs, we’re going to use a mechanism called regular
+short, powerful programs, we’re going to use a mechanism called *regular*
-expressions.
+*expressions*.
 Regular expressions are provided by many programming
 languages in a range of different forms.

 Regular expressions allow you to search for well defined patterns and